fudgebucket27/sneiper/README.md

 1. Clone this repo
 2. In terminal run: npm install
-3. In root of the repo's folder create a .env file with the following variables RECOVERY_PHRASE=your sei recovery phrase RPC_URL=https://sei-rpc.polkachu.com/ //this is an example you probably want a high performing rpc url
+3. In root of the repo's folder create a .env file with the following variables

+   RECOVERY_PHRASE=your SEI wallet recovery phrase, i suggest using a burner

+   RPC_URL=https://sei-rpc.polkachu.com/ //this is an example you probably want a high performing rpc url
-4. To run sneiper, in terminal run: npm start run
+5. To run sneiper, in terminal run: npm start run